Retired Pay

 Note: Service members who separate or are discharged before age 60 will be credited for basic pay purposes only with the years of qualifying service performed up until the discharge.
 Service members who transfer to the Retired Reserve until age 60 will receive credit (for basic pay purposes only) for the years spent in the Retired Reserve.

-*Reserve Component Service members may qualify for retired pay prior to age 60 under (10 USC 12731 (f)) and NDAA 2008.
+*Reserve component service members may qualify for retired pay prior to age 60 under (10 USC 12731 (f)) and NDAA 2008.
 Section 647 reduces the age for receipt of retired pay by three months for each aggregate of 90 days of "specified duty' performed in any fiscal year after the date the bill became law (January 28, 2008).
 "Specified duty" includes active duty (excluding active duty for training) or "active service" under Title 10 USC Sections 688, 12301(a), 12301(d), 12302, 12304, 12305, and 12306 and Title 32 USC, Section 502(f), if responding to a national emergency declared by the President or supported by federal funds.
 Retired pay eligibility age cannot be reduced below age 50, however, eligibility for retiree health care benefits remains at age 60.
 National Guard Service members with possible eligible service should have their time validated with their State Retirement Point Accounting Manager prior to applying for Retired Pay.

 Blended Retirement System: The National Defense Authorization Act (NDAA) for Fiscal Year 2016, Public Law 114-92, enacted 25 November 2015, created a new retirement system for the Uniformed Services.
-This new retirement system will apply to all Service members who enter the Uniformed Services with a Date of Initial Entry into Military Service (DIEMS) of 1 January 2018 or later.
+This new retirement system will apply to all service members who enter the Uniformed Services with a Date of Initial Entry into Military Service (DIEMS) of 1 January 2018 or later.
 Referred to as the "Blended Retirement System," this new system is a combination of a defined benefit plan, similar to predecessor plans that pay monthly retired pay, plus contributions to the Federal Thrift Savings Plan (TSP).

 The Blended Retirement System (BRS) combines elements of the legacy retirement system with benefits similar to those offered in many private-sector 401(k) plans.
 The following are the key features of the Blended Retirement System (BRS):